dotswg/dots-requirements/draft-ietf-dots-requirements.md

-: Following mutual authentication, a signal channel MUST be considered active until a DOTS agent explicitly ends the session, or either DOTS agent fails to receive heartbeats from the other after a mutually agreed upon timeout period has elapsed.
+: Following mutual authentication, a signal channel MUST be considered active until a DOTS agent explicitly ends the session, or either DOTS agent fails to receive heartbeats from the other after a mutually agreed upon retransmission procedure has been exhausted.
 Because heartbeat loss is much more likely during volumetric attack, DOTS agents SHOULD avoid signal channel termination when mitigation is active and heartbeats are not received by either DOTS agent for an extended period.
-In such circumstances, DOTS clients MAY attempt to reestablish the signal channel.
+In such circumstances, DOTS clients MAY attempt to reestablish the signal channel, but SHOULD continue to send heartbeats so that the DOTS server knows the session is still partially alive.
 DOTS servers SHOULD monitor the attack, using feedback from the mitigator and other available sources, and MAY use the absence of attack traffic and lack of client heartbeats as an indication the signal channel is defunct.

 SIG-004
 : Channel Redirection: In order to increase DOTS operational flexibility and